TurboGears/tg2docs/docs/main/Deployment/ProductionINI.rst

    [DEFAULT]
    ...
-   # WARGING == If debug is not set to false, you'll get the interactive
+   # WARNING == If debug is not set to false, you'll get the interactive
    # debugger on production, which is a huge security hole.
    debug = false